AdaCore/training_material/courses/spark_for_ada_programmers/labs/150_crossing_the_spark_boundary.lab.rst

    + You can copy it locally, or work with it in-place

-- In that directory, open the project :filename:`default.gpr` in :toolname:`GNATstudio`
+- In that directory, open the project :filename:`default.gpr` in :toolname:`GNAT Studio`

    + Or, on the command-line, do :command:`gnatstudio -Pdefault.gpr`